mikwielgus/topola/INSTALL.md

     cargo install --locked --path crates/topola-cli

 You can then invoke the application from your terminal as `topola`.
+For example,

+    topola --help

+will display an explanation of the available command-line options and arguments.

 #### Debug build

-If you do not want to install new software on your system, or are interested in debugging or developing Topola, you can build a debug executable of the Topola's command-line application inside your working directory by running
+If you do not want to install new software on your system, or are interested in developing or debugging Topola, you need to build a debug executable of the Topola's command-line application inside your working directory by running

     cargo build -p topola-cli

-Once built, you can invoke the debug executable by replacing the `topola` command with `cargo run -p topola-cli -- `.
+Once built, you can invoke the debug executable by writing `cargo run -p topola-cli --` in the same place and with same arguments as you would write an installed `topola` command.

 #### Autorouting example